-Born in Vermont in 1804, John Deere trained as a blacksmith’s apprentice before starting his own trade, moving to Illinois, and coming up with his life-changing idea – the steel plow.
+Born in Vermont in 1804, John Deere trained as a blacksmith’s apprentice before starting his own trade, moving to Moline, Illinois, and coming up with his life-changing invention – the steel plow.
 This concept led Deere to establish a workforce in order to better meet the growing demands of his customers.
 Despite facing financial hardship, like most others at the time, John Deere was determined to keep working for farmers, just as they were doing for the rest of the country.
-In addition to manufacturing equipment, Deere became more involved with the community in Moline, IL before his death in 1886, further helping to shape the dependable brand we all know and love today.
+In addition to manufacturing equipment, Deere became deeply involved with the community in Moline, IL before his death in 1886, further helping to shape the dependable brand we all know and love today.

 Our John Deere biography begins when he is a young man living in his birth state of Vermont.
 John Deere worked as a blacksmith’s apprentice and eventually began his own blacksmith trade.
 For 12 years, John Deere traveled to various cities in Vermont to offer his blacksmith services but when business slowed in 1837, the 33-year-old Deere headed west to Illinois.
-Once he had established his blacksmith services in IL, Deere began noticing a recurring trend in the wood and cast-iron plows he was repairing: He found that this plow design was meant for the soft, sandy soil of the East and was not conducive to the thick, heavy prairie soil.
+Once he had established his blacksmith services in IL, Deere began noticing a recurring trend in the wood and cast-iron plows he was repairing: He found that this plow design was meant for the soft, sandy soil of the East and was not conducive to the thick, heavy prairie soil of the Midwest.

-In 1858, though, the U.S. experienced a financial crisis and businesses across the country found sales slipping, Deere’s included.
-Despite the financial struggle, Deere continued working to create efficient and reliable equipment in the agriculture and blacksmith trade.
-In 1863, Deere invented the first ride-on plow, the Hawkeye Riding Cultivator, which relied on horses to pull the plow instead of a man pushing it himself.
+As his company grew, so did John Deere’s imagination.In 1863, Deere invented the first ride-on plow, the Hawkeye Riding Cultivator, which relied on horses to pull the plow instead of a man pushing it himself.
+This was another huge leap forward in productivity for farmers, who could now plow more land, faster, and not only raise enough crops to feed their families, but also have enough left over to sell.
+This elevated many once-poor farm families from subsistence level to being well-off, contributing to the eventual overall economic boom of the Second Industrial Revolution.
 At this time, Deere handed the company over to his only surviving son, Charles Deere, who continued his father’s business in Moline, IL, the current company headquarters.